flq/MemBus/readme.md

 BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## 1.1.0 ##

+PublishToken now has a Cancel property.
+If a publish pipeline member sets this to true, all subsequent pipeline members will not be called anymore

 ## 1.0.4 ##

 Added Infrastructure class "DeferredPublishPipelineMember" to separate the time-wise coupling of setting up the bus and being able